cozycoder-dev/cozycoder/README.md

-# Cozy Coder
+# cozycoder

-Your cozy space for coding with AI.
+A space to write, share, and collaborate on usage of coding agents.

 ## Prerequisites